DataChangers/Analytics-Storytelling-For-Impact/README.md

 This course is based on the retired Microsoft Professional Program.
 As partner of Microsoft, we try to continue building these kind of courses to help professionals gain the data skills.

-Get access to the complete course: Please follow the instructions on this course page -TBD- to get full access to the course content, including exercises, quizzes and a Certificate of Completion.
+Get access to the complete course: Please follow the instructions on [this course page](https://www.datachangers.com/data-analysis-track/) to get full access to the course content, including exercises, quizzes and a Certificate of Completion.

+## What you'll learn

+How to apply storytelling principles to your analytics work How to improve your analytics presentations through storytelling Guidelines and best practices for creating high-impact reports and presentations

+## Course Overview Analytics Storytelling for Impact

+This course has 5 modules.
+Every module has videos, exercises and labs to practice your knowledge.

+* The Power of Analytics Story Telling
+* Craft Your Analytics Story
+* Perfect Your Analytics Story
+* Land Your Analytics Story
+* Final Evaluation